 Experienced Representation for Victims of Hospital-Acquired Infection in Maryland and Washington D.C.
 Secure representation from an award-winning medical malpractice law firm

 When you enter the hospital, you expect to leave in better health than when you arrived.
 Unfortunately, this is not always the case.
 Every year, thousands of patients fall ill with infections that they receive while staying in a hospital, under the care of doctors, nurses, and other support staff.
-If you or a loved one acquired a preventable infection while hospitalized, contact the attorneys of Schochor, Federico and Staton, P.A. for trustworthy assistance with your medical malpractice claim.
+If you or a loved one acquired a preventable infection while hospitalized, contact the attorneys of Schochor, Staton, Goldberg and Cardea, P.A. for trustworthy assistance with your medical malpractice claim.
 We help clients harmed by medical malpractice to recover damages for their losses, and pride ourselves on a proven track record of success.

 What are hospital-acquired infections?